-Cataloging Manager Andrea Kappler said Dewey is helpful for making sure that books with the same focus on a topic are classified together consistently, regardless of subject headings or the order in which their subject headings appear in the catalog record.
-EVPL catalogers also benefit from a shelf-listing feature in EVPL's ILS by enabling them to quickly see if their Dewey numbers fit with other books classed in a given Dewey number.
+Cataloging Manager Andrea Kappler said the DDC is helpful for making sure that books with the same focus are classified together consistently, regardless of subject headings or the order in which their subject headings appear in the catalog record.
+EVPL catalogers also benefit from a shelf-listing feature in EVPL's ILS, enabling them to quickly see if their DDC numbers fit with other books classed in a given DDC number.

-EVPL's branch staff appreciate how Dewey numbers help them find materials in both adult and children's collections, which cover an extensive range of subjects.
-"When patrons ask where books on a specific subject are located, our staff can either provide the Dewey number or walk with the patrons to where they'll find the right section in the collections," says Dennis.
+EVPL's branch staff appreciate how DDC numbers help them find materials in both adult and children's collections, which cover an extensive range of subjects.
+"When patrons ask where books on a specific subject are located, our staff can either provide the DDC number or walk with the patrons to where they'll find the right section in the collections," Dennis said.